Azure/data-api-builder/docs/running-in-azure.md

 docker push dabcr.azurecr.io/dab:Jan2023
 ```

-And you're now ready to run Data API Builder in Azure.
+And you're now ready to run Data API builder in Azure.

-## Run Data API Builder in App Service
+## Run Data API builder in App Service

-The easiest way to run Data API Builder in Azure so that it will be easily accessible from other services is to use an App Service as it will automatically provide HTTPS support.
+The easiest way to run Data API builder in Azure so that it will be easily accessible from other services is to use an App Service as it will automatically provide HTTPS support.

-The steps to have Data API Builder running in an App Service are the following (don't worry a script will do everything for you.
+The steps to have Data API builder running in an App Service are the following (don't worry a script will do everything for you.
 The list is reported so you know what's going to happen when you run the script):

 1. Create an [App Service Plan](https://learn.microsoft.com/azure/app-service/app-service-plan-manage)
 1. Create an App Service that uses the previously created Docker image (for reference: [Configure a custom container for Azure App Service](https://learn.microsoft.com/azure/app-service/configure-custom-container?pivots=container-linux))
 1. [Create a Storage Account](https://learn.microsoft.com/azure/storage/common/storage-account-create?tabs=azure-portal) to host the Data API builder configuration file
 1. Upload the configuration file
 1. Mount the created Storage Account to the created App Service (for reference: [Mount storage to Linux container](https://learn.microsoft.com/azure/app-service/configure-connect-to-azure-storage?tabs=cli&pivots=container-linux#mount-storage-to-linux-container))
-1. Update the App Service to tell Data API Builder to use the configuration file
+1. Update the App Service to tell Data API builder to use the configuration file
 1. Configure CORS to allow cross-origin calls from your frontend. *Please note that the provided script set CORS to allow ANY origin which is not a best practice from a security standpoint.
 Only allow accepting request from trusted frontend.*

 As a convenience, a shell script `azure-deploy.sh` file is available in `/samples/azure` which performs the previous steps.